mohjaiswal/AWhaleoffPortfolio/README.md

 - Determining portfolio correlations and rolling statistics.
 - Assessing risk-adjusted returns using Sharpe ratios.

-If unable to access the notebook, refer to the attached PDF for details.

 Key insights include:

 - Comparison of risk levels between Whale, Algo portfolios, and TSX 60.